 Dogs are domestic animals meaning they live amongst humans.
 They are the most domesticated of all kinds of animals and have been companions to humans since time immemorial.
 They are now even considered as members of the families they belong to.
 Unlike many other animals, they come in many different breeds and can serve many different purposes.
 While some breeds are more suited to being pets, some are used for work and security.
+They are expertly trained by professional dog trainers such as Delaware K9 Academy so they can adopt important skills.
 You can read about them here.

 Dogs have many characteristics but one very important of these is the ability to be communicated with and trained.
 There are different methods by which they can be trained.
 Some of these include classical conditioning, science-based training, operant conditioning, positive and negative reinforcement, etc. You have the option of either training your pet by yourself or hiring a private trainer.
 Whatever you decide, below are tips to guide you in doing so.